TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 #### Probing and reverse-engineering the electronics 🍑

-As I said before, the work that Christian did is what kickstarted this project, at this point he already published his video and figured out that as Ultranet uses generic CAT5 cables which means they most likely that they also use standard wiring.
+As I said before, the work that Christian did is what kickstarted this project.
+At this point he already published his video and figured out that as Ultranet uses generic CAT5 cables, which means they most likely also use standard wiring.

-As it turns out (and we'll see why later in the protocol section), Ultranet does not send 16 channels down a single stream, instead, it sends 8 channels over two separate (but synchronized) streams.
+As it turns out (and we'll see why later in the protocol section), Ultranet does not send 16 channels down a single stream.
+Instead, it sends 8 channels over two separate (but synchronized) streams.
-That means 2 out 4 pairs are used for audio, and leaves 2 pairs for power, which looks a lot like 100BASE-T with POE mode B 😅.
+That means 2 out 4 pairs are used for audio and leaves 2 pairs for power, which looks a lot like 100BASE-T with POE mode B 😅.

 | Pin | Pair | Use for 100BASE-T<br>with POE mode B | Use for Ultranet |
 |:---:|:----:|--------------------------------------|------------------|